 If you aren’t sure how often this is, look at the recommendations given with the spark plugs.
 However, you must also factor in the type of vehicle you drive.
 Your local auto technician can give you an appropriate interval if you are lost.

-We recommend writing this maintenance recommendation in a book with the other appointments it should have.
-You can keep a notebook showing you what mileage to change the oil, replace the filters and replace the spark plugs.
+I recommend writing this maintenance recommendation in a book with the other appointments it should have.
+You can keep a notebook showing you what mileage to change the oil, replace the filters, and replace the spark plugs.
 Every maintenance step you take ensures a better running engine down the road, so don’t procrastinate when it’s time.